 Since the dawn of human history, humans have turned to Earth's natural forces for the power to do tasks beyond their limited capabilities.
 Even today, scientists constantly seek new ways to harness Earth's energy to produce power from renewable resources.

 Today, we're going to take a closer look at one invention from the past that used the power of running water to help with a variety of tasks.
 What was it?
 The waterwheel, of course!

-Waterwheels are machines that convert flowing or falling water’s energy into power that can be used to do other tasks.
-If you’ve ever seen waterwheels, you know that they are usually large wheels made of wood or metal that have many blades or buckets along the outside edge to capture the power of moving water.
+Waterwheels are machines that convert the energy of flowing or falling water into power that can be used to do other tasks.
+If you've ever seen waterwheels, you know that they are usually large wheels made of wood or metal that have many blades or buckets along the outside edge to capture the power of moving water.

 Waterwheels are usually positioned vertically (up and down), so that their movement turns an axle positioned horizontally (side to side).
 The axle transfers its energy to a drive belt or system of gears that operate a mechanism to do work of some sort.